Locks and Security News: your weekly locks and security industry news

 Welcome to

-If you enjoy reading Locks and Security News so do others!
-If you have company news, stock clearances, distributor or product information tell us about just email news This Week's News
+Read by industry professionals nationwide - and beyond Welcome to your industry news weekly!
+As ever, we welcome comments on any item in Locks and Security News on our FaceBook page.
+You can find us at: www.facebook.com/pages/Locks-and-Security-News If you enjoy reading Locks and Security News so do others!
+If you have company news, stock clearances, distributor or product information, or even a job to offer just email news This Week's News

-If you would like Locks and Security News to feature your product information, case studies, or company news, just email as above.
+Newsdesk News If you would like Locks and Security News to feature your product information, case studies, or company news, just email as above.
 Ideally a Word doc + jpeg images.
 Remember, we can take copy up to 5pm on any Tuesday for Wednesday transmission.
 Want a link from Locks and Security News to your web site?
 Just ask for details.
 The views or claims expressed by contributors do not necessarily reflect the views of the publisher.
 Whilst every effort is made to ensure accuracy, the publisher accepts no liability for errors in this publication.
-John Austen Norman Setra For security professionals at all levels the country's biggest specialist forum for those with an interest in locksmithing Professional Locksmiths Forum gives you a chance to air your opinions, introduce yourselves and exchange views with others in the industry.
-It is free to join and use and there is only a simple registration form to fill in; this will also verify your free subscription to the magazine: go to www.plf-uk.info or click the forum logo above.
-Every security professional is welcome.
-Join up and write - its for YOU! |
+John Austen

-REQUEST LOCKS AND SECURITY NEWS HERE Locks and Security News is broadcast every Wednesday.
-You may receive it FREE each week by clicking the link above.
-News
+REQUEST LOCKS AND SECURITY NEWS HERE Locks and Security News is broadcast